PoCInnovation/Pool2023/Software/day05/React/README.md

 - You must create the file `src/components/Modal/AddArtistModal.tsx` with the `modal` to add an artist inside, called in `src/components/Button/AddArtistButton.tsx`.

 **Tips:**
-- You should have a look to the Chakra UI [Modal](https://chakra-ui.com/docs/overlay/modal) component.
+- Chakra UI has a component perfectly fit for this use case: the [Modal](https://chakra-ui.com/docs/overlay/modal) 🔥

 ***

-⚠️ ✋ ⚠️ ✋ ⚠️ ***Very Important*** ⚠️ ✋ ⚠️ ✋ ⚠️
+### **⚠️ Important note ⚠️**

-First well done!
+First, well done!
 You've worked hard to be here 👏

-It's time to give you a gift: an advice.
+It's time to give you a gift: an advice 🎁

-One of the most difficult thing when you build a User Interface with React (and other libraries of components / frameworks), is to manage the dozens of components you create.
+One of the most difficult thing when you build a User Interface with React (and other libraries of components / frameworks) is to manage the dozens of components you create.

 But why is it difficult?